NiceMLT/til/README.md

 **3/15/2019** - There are more dotfile(s) than just .bash_profile and you can save them together or separate and upload them to GH for posterity.

 **3/16/2019** - .squish in tests?  https://til-engineering.nulogy.com/  has some cool stuff

+**3/22/2019** - Not giving up on this but understanding that perhaps just logging interesting things is more valuable than forcing myself every day to think of something.
+(Or maybe I should just set a reminder to do this daily...)